Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/BuildingFedoraDevMachine.md

 ```

 #### .Net Core
-While not currently used within iDaaS there are plans to start leveraging it in 2021.<br/>
+While not currently used within Healthcare Data Foundation (HDF) there are plans to start leveraging it in 2021.<br/>
 <a href="https://docs.microsoft.com/en-us/dotnet/core/install/linux" target="_blank">.Net Core Linux</a><br>
 <a href="https://docs.microsoft.com/en-us/dotnet/core/install/linux-rhel" target="_blank">.Net Core on Linux</a><br>
 From the command line: <br>